 As I have never had the pleasure of trying a mechanical horse before, it was really a unique experience for me!
 So fascinating to see how man can make something to help train a balanced seat or measure rider and saddle impact.
 It is the “perfect” horse and a great reference point.

 The time at Writtle University College was more than exciting for me.
-I got to know wonderful people and I am so happy for horses out there that the Equine Science field is growing more and more with such experienced, well educated and determined professionals.
-Their eagerness to improve the health and comfort for horses in the sports world is admirable.
-Stay tuned for the results of their research, incorporating Natural Horseman Saddles’s saddle and management of the interface system!
+I got to know wonderful people and I am so happy for horses out there that the Equine Science field is growing more and more with such experienced, well-educated, and determined professionals.
+Their eagerness to improve the health and comfort of horses in the sports world is admirable.
+Stay tuned for the results of their research, incorporating Natural Horseman Saddles‘s saddle and management of the interface system!